John Gorlow

 The broader narrative here is about geoeconomics, Tet says.
 We are witnessing the displacement of the old orthodoxy of free markets and capital flows.
 This is evident in how the U.S. is aggressively using industrial policy to reshore supply chains, restrict exports, and weaponize finance.
 Other nations are following suit.

-Debt, Power, and the and the Illusion of Control
+Debt, Power, and the Illusion of Control

 Ray Dalio, founder of Bridgewater, echoes this view.
 In his latest book, he argues that the U.S., along with most G7 countries and China, is in the late stages of a massive debt cycle.
 “If not controlled in some way,” he warns, this will lead to a “major restructuring or monetization of debt assets,” not just in the U.S., but globally.
 He puts the probability of such an event at “something like 65 percent over the next five years.”